bthate67/obot/README.rst

 24/7
 ====

-to run BOTLIB 24/7 you need to enable the bots service under systemd:
+to run OBOT 24/7 you need to enable the bots service under systemd:

 edit /etc/systemd/system/bot.service and add the following txt::